thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - As an example for this manual, select "[Widget header button](#widget-header-button)" action source;
 - Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
 - Select a "Navigate to other dashboard" action type from the "Action" drop-down menu;
-- After choosing an action type, the drop-down menu "Target dashboard" appears.
+- After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a dashboard you'd like to be transitioned to.
 Note that you can also navigate to an existing state of the selected dashboard;
 - When the desired dashboard has been selected, click the "Add" button at the bottom of the "Add action" window;
 - Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save", and then click "Apply" to save the widget settings;
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

 After saving the changes, you can see an icon in the upper right part of the widget.
 Click this icon.
-You will transfer to the previously selected dashboard (or chosen state in that dashboard).
+You will be transferred to the previously selected dashboard (or chosen state in that dashboard).

 {% include images-gallery.html imageCollection="navigate-to-other-dashboard" %}